18 Cats Found Dead In Cages In Moreno Valley Home, Dozens More Rescued

 MORENO VALLEY (CBSLA) – Authorities found 18 cats dead in cages Monday during a welfare check at a Moreno Valley home, while dozens more cats were rescued.

+The homeowner, 44-year-old Kristen Gotangco, was arrested.
+According to court records, she is charged with 60 felony counts of animal cruelty.

-Moreno Valley Animal Rescue reports that authorities were conducting a welfare check on the resident of the home, located in the 22000 block of La Jolla Drive, when they discovered the cats.
+Moreno Valley Animal Rescue reported that authorities were conducting a welfare check on the resident of the home, located in the 22000 block of La Jolla Drive, when they discovered the cats.

 Most of the cats were locked in cages, animal rescue reports, and 18 were found dead on scene.